Kwabena-mensah-asare-badu/redi-python-hybrid-s25/README.md

 #Password Generator Project
-This python project generates a customizable and secure password through a GUI.
-A passwords are saved into a file giving users the chance to compare and choose their preferred password.
+This Python project generates a customizable and secure password through a GUI.
+The passwords are saved into a file, giving users the chance to compare and choose their preferred password.